Break open A cherry tree And there are no flowers, But the spring breeze Brings forth such myriad blossoms!

 Ishiwarizakura (Rock-Splitting Cherry Tree) is on the grounds of the Morioka district court facing the main street in Uchimaru, the government district of Morioka.
 Just like its name, rising out of a crack in a huge granite boulder that measures 23 meters in circumference, and 1.7 meters high, this unique tree stands 10 meters high with the girth of its roots at a sizable 4.3 meters.
 This “edohigan” cherry tree is said to be 360 years old.
 While it is a very old tree, each year visitors are impressed with the vibrant, perfectly formed cherry blossoms that adorn the tree.

-In United States, today cherry blossom trees might be the most widespread planted ornamental trees, but their plantings in US started in 1912 for the very first time as a gift of friendship from Japan.
+In the United States, today cherry blossom trees might be the most widely planted ornamental trees, but their plantings in the US started in 1912 for the very first time as a gift of friendship from Japan.

 But they are not native to Japan too!
 According to scholars & researchers on the subject, these trees were originated in Himalayan regions of Eurasia, before they got migrated to Japan thousands of years ago.